pryn-kb/python-test/_episodes/14-writing-functions.md

 *   Also enables *re-use*.
     *   Write one time, use many times.

-## Define a function using `def` with a name, parameters, and a block of code.
+## Define a function using `def` with a name, parameters, and a block of code

 *   Begin the definition of a new function with `def`.
 *   Followed by the name of the function.